pierrePalud/beetroots/docs/sensor-loc.rst

     In this table, for the "decision" columns:

-    * a "-1" means "reject", in which case an incompatibility is identified
+    * "-1" means "reject", in which case an incompatibility is identified
-    * a "0" means "undecided", in which case the uncertainty on the p-value is too high to take a decision with high confidence
+    * "0" means "undecided", in which case the uncertainty on the p-value is too high to take a decision with high confidence
-    * a "1" means "no reject"
+    * "1" means "no reject"